Alis0r/Proposals-/Onboarding.md

 Transparent documentation of the interaction with applicants can also serve as base for network participated conflict resolution processes - this meaning whatever members of the network coming from whatever project can take part into a conflict resolution process that needs to be transparent, accessible and public as well .

 Transparent acceptance of clear agreements is also an asset - Clear transparent requests toward the applicants at whatever level must be publically accessible and noticed to all network
-On the other side commitments from the applicants must also be transparent and noticed to all network
+On the other side commitments from the applicants must also be transparent and noticed to all network.

+As for personal experience and to enhance communities/projects safety and activate a conflict prevention system - in all agreements a clear prohibition of gossiping or using personal coaching or personal development support systems to attack one specific member or culture or group shall be duly and clearly mentioned.
+Ransom on resources redistribution shall also be mentioned as forbidden dynamic to counter balance power issues.

 Verification on agreements/commitments respect is basic - all requests needs to be explicit and verbally communicated to the applicant - not explicit requests will not be taken into consideration for performance assessment or agreements/commitments verification - nor accountable for reputation